ExtraHop/rpcapd/README.md

     [ beginning captured packet data, to be continued on next udp packet ]

 This results in fewer udp packets, no IP fragments, and less bandwidth overhead.
-It's a little less resilient to lost or out of order udp packets, but there are is a sequence number and first-header index in the struct rpcap_udpstr_header, so only captured packets that are split across udpstr packets are lost.
+However, lost or out-of-order udp packets can mean that more than one captured packet is lost.
+The struct rpcap_udpstr_header contains a sequence number and first-header index, so only captured packets that are split across multiple udpstr packets are lost.

 ### preselected interfaces

-In the ExtraHop use case, rpcapd only runs in active mode, with rpcapd connecting out to the ExtraHop instead of the other way around.
-By default, the ExtraHop will select which interface to capture on, e.g. eth0 vs eth1, by looking at the IP addresses of each interface when a new rpcapd connects.
+In the ExtraHop use case, rpcapd runs only in active mode, with rpcapd connecting out to the ExtraHop system.
+By default, the ExtraHop system selects the interface (e.g., eth0 or eth1) to use for capture by reading the IP addresses of each interface when a new rpcapd connects.
-This way, all the configuration is on the ExtraHop side instead of on each server.
+This way, all the configuration is on the ExtraHop side instead of on each rpcapd server.

-In some cases, it's easier for the configuration to be on the server, for example capturing traffic from two interfaces at once.
-In this case, there are now options for rpcapd to "preselect" which interfaces to capture on, regardless of how the ExtraHop is configured.
+In some cases, it is best practice for the configuration to be on the server, such as when capturing traffic from two interfaces at once.
+In this case, there are added options for rpcapd to preselect the interfaces to use for capture, regardless of how the ExtraHop system is configured.